 A collection of first edition books, periodicals, and memorabilia of the Beat Generation authors, mostly Jack Kerouac, donated by Keith Richwine, English professor at McDaniel College and his wife, Eleanor, from 1962-1994.
 Additions are added to this collection by the collection advisors on an irregular basis.

 The Ridington Lecture Collection is composed of titles in Hoover Library's general collection relating to the invited speakers for the Ridington Lecture, an endowed annual lectureship at the College established by William R. and Edith F. Ridington.

 A collection of 21 twentieth-century first edition literature donated to the college by Marion B. Stanton, Class of 1919.
-The collection includes works by Robert Frost, Ernest Hemingway, Robinson Jefferies, Rockwell Kent, D. H. Lawrence, Sinclair Lewis, H. L. Mencken, Gertrude Stein, John Steinbeck, Alice B. Toklas, and Virgina Woolf.
+The collection includes works by Robert Frost, Ernest Hemingway, Robinson Jeffers, Rockwell Kent, D. H. Lawrence, Sinclair Lewis, H. L. Mencken, Gertrude Stein, John Steinbeck, and Virginia Woolf.

 The Western Maryland College Collection is a series of individual collections donated by Alumni, Friends, and Patrons of the College, and includes papers, artifacts, and ephemera related to Western Maryland College.